lazarus4/Beforth/architecture/VM.md

 - 01 = push T or R to the data/return stack (mem[--SP/RP]) before/upon executing the instruction.
 - 11 = pop T or R from the data stack (mem[SP/RP++]) after/upon executing the instruction.

-The k bits may be used to address two instances of TOS.
+The k[1:0] bits may be used to address two instances of TOS.
 There are two instances of A.

 **op1=0** Load T[d] with a data source. k[1]=s, k[0]=d.
 The sources are:
 - `0` 2\*  Left shifted T[s].